 • Pulitzer winner Tom Hallman Jr., of the Oregonian, with sessions on how to improve writing and story telling.

 • Russell Viers, with a look at design and how to be more effective with Adobe products.

-“We’re thrilled with the speaker line-up that is taking shape,” said Jerry Raehal, CEO of the CPA and SYNC2 Media.
+“We’re thrilled with the speaker line-up that is taking shape,” said Jerry Raehal, CEO of the CPA and Colorado Press Network.
 “We again have nationally recognized speakers with some of the best local talent.
 But we’re not done.
 We’re in conversations with several others to keep the line-up well rounded. “